-Global investment giant Blackstone and Bangalore-based real estate developer Embassy launched India’s first real estate investment trust (REIT) i.e. Embassy Office Parks REIT (or ‘Embassy REIT’ hereon).
+Global investment giant Blackstone and Bangalore-based real estate developer Embassy launched the first real estate investment trust (REIT) in India i.e. Embassy Office Parks REIT (or ‘Embassy REIT’ hereon).
 While this may appear too precise to care, REITs offer a unique 'financial markets' avenue to gain exposure to real estate rather than requiring investors to buy physical assets.
 The 'financial markets' avenue makes them very interesting, especially in a post Demonetization/RERA era where buying property in the conventional way is something investors have had to hold back on.

 REIT is a company (and an investment vehicle) that owns, operates, finances and manages 'income-generating real estate assets'.
 It is essentially a real estate company that offers common shares (called ‘units’) much like other listed companies, allowing investors to take an effective ownership in the business.

 That being said, REITs have two unique characteristics which make this investment vehicle somewhat different.
 First, REITs own and manage income-generating properties.
 Second, REITs are mandated to distribute most of the cash flow it generates back to unit-holders.

 The combined effect of these two characteristics mean investors gain exposure to real estate assets which generate income which in turn is distributed back to them.
 This is in addition to the upside potential of price appreciation.
 These advantages are heightened in the Indian context because of lack of meaningful alternatives.

 SEBI requires REITs to distribute 90% of income earned back to investors making REITs a liquid and income-generating investment vehicle.